 I love the feeling of sitting back after a long day and having a sense of accomplishment and progress.
 In this new normal of working and learning from home, this feeling can be very difficult to achieve.
 I often find myself feeling burned out, distracted, and generally unproductive.
 The first hour or two of studying often goes pretty smoothly.
 However, soon after that first hour I begin to really lose steam.

-Tackling Online Classes By a Learning Center Peer Tutor To say the least, the transition to remote learning this past spring was anything but ideal for me.
+To say the least, the transition to remote learning this past spring was anything but ideal for me.
 Amidst the strange times, focus went right out the window, and I did what I could to scrape by in my classes until the end of the semester.
 When planning for the fall semester, I was less than thrilled to discover the majority of my classes would be completely online.

 Have you ever felt the desire to do anything but study, especially when you have an exam coming up?
 I can relate.
 That was me this week.
 Anything seemed better than sitting down and being productive.
 I had to somehow get out of my procrastination zone and into the study zone.
 To do that, I decided to try the Optimizing Attention worksheets from the Learning Center–I was amazed by how effective they were.
 I was able to re-think my study conditions and make a study plan that helped me thrive.